 Cold storage or cold wallets also have different forms.
 Below are the most used cold storage types:

 This type of cold storage is usually free.
 It involves printing your public and private keys on paper or writing them down.
-The latter could be very risky when the keys are a long string of numbers and letters.
-If you make one mistake writing it down, it will be tough to find out what you did wrong and easily lose your funds.
-Writing down is much easier when the private key is in the form of a mnemonic seed since those are just words in a specific order.
+The latter could be risky when the keys are long numbers and letters.
+If you make one mistake writing it down, finding out what you did wrong will be tough, and you will easily lose your funds.
+Writing down is much easier when the private key is a mnemonic seed since those are just words in a specific order.

-You can also opt to translate these keys into QR codes for faster and easier transactions.
-Make sure you have a good printer and print the text version as a backup if the QR is unreadable.
+You can also translate these keys into QR codes for faster and easier transactions.
+Ensure you have a good printer and print the text version as a backup for unreadable QRs.
 Don’t test the QR-code with your mobile phone because the private key can be compromised by malware on your phone, and the whole purpose of the cold storage method is gone.

-These are devices that may look like a USB drive.
-You can use it to store all your cryptocurrencies in a tiny device that cannot be accessed online.
+These are devices that may look like a USB drives.
+You can store all your cryptocurrencies in a tiny device that cannot be accessed online.
 The best way to secure it is to put it in a storage facility or a fireproof deposit box.

 Hardware wallets are considered the safest among all types.
-They are virus-proof and some are even waterproof.
+They are virus-proof, and some are even waterproof.
 You can still use your crypto holding online to send them to another wallet or sign transactions on smart contracts.
-Only the confirmations of these transactions are sent to the hardware wallet, where you can choose to accept or decline it after reviewing the details on the device’s screen.
+Only the confirmations of these transactions are sent to the hardware wallet, where you can accept or decline it after reviewing the details on the device’s screen.

 Other Wallet Types

-There are other less-known types of cold storage like sound wallets and deep cold storage.
-The former being a CD type of storage where the private keys are encrypted in sound files.
+There are other less-known types of cold storage, like sound wallets and deep cold storage.
+The former is a CD storage where the private keys are encrypted in sound files.
 The latter, however, is more of a service than a device.
 It is like an insurance policy for your Bitcoins.
-A provider will safely keep your coins for you in a sort of bank vault.
+A provider will safely keep your coins for you in a bank vault.